 Think of it as some ‘space’ needed between partners in a relationship or marriage.
 Birds also need some ‘space’.
 Another possible reason is that when lovebirds successfully mate, they may be sensitive and become protective of their chicks.

-So you may be wondering: what can I do to prevent this?
 A simple and effective strategy that many bird owners from forums agree on would be this: Set up two separate cages to house each of the lovebirds in a pair but place them next to each other.